skyvers/skyve-dev-guide/_pages/views.md

 Skyve allows for reuse of view sections via the `component` widget.

 The view component must be declared according to the convention, with the file name matching the declared name.
-The `component` widget then refers to that name, with the addition of a `module` and `document` if the referenced component declaration resides in another document package.
+The `component` widget then refers to that name, with the addition of a `module` and `document` (if the referenced component declaration resides in another document package).

 ![Naming view components](./../assets/images/views/naming-view-components.png "Naming view components")

-In the above example, a complex view declaration has been broken up into sections and named accordingly.
+In the above example, a complex view declaration has been broken up into sections - with each section defined as a component - allowing flexible re-use of the view sections.

-The general view declaration `edit.xml` may include multiple components and mix these with specific widgets and layouts as appropriate.
+A view declaration `edit.xml` may include multiple components and mix these with specific widgets and layouts as appropriate.

 ```xml
 <tabPane>